We address a question about shed materials and foundations as well as briefly discuss LED light bulbs.

 - Contains no mercury and will be RoHS compliant; and

 - Feels cooler to the touch than CFLs and far cooler than incandescent bulbs.

-Discussing bulbs leads Handyguy Brian to make a clam that short life bulbs have planned obsolescence and that some of Edison’s original bulbs are still burning today.
+Discussing bulbs led Handyguy Brian to make a claim that short life bulbs have planned obsolescence and that some of Edison’s original bulbs are still burning today.
 Maybe Brian was imagining things but there are definitely some very old light bulbs still in use today.
 The discussion further digressed into who preferred DC versus AV electrical, Tesla, Edison or Westinghouse.
 Seems Paul was correct.
 Edison was a proponent of DC electrical for the grid and Westinghouse was a proponent of AC.

 In the “War of Currents” era (sometimes, “War of the Currents” or “Battle of Currents”) in the late 1880s, George Westinghouse and Thomas Edison became adversaries due to Edison’s promotion of direct current (DC) for electric power distribution over alternating current (AC) advocated by Westinghouse and Nikola Tesla.

 Thanks Paul for setting Brian straight.
 Listen to the podcast to hear the discussion.